 Like the appeals court, Peckham favorably cited the appellate court decision finding that the hospital, though administered by Catholic nuns, was “an ordinary private corporation whose rights are determinable by the law of the land, and the religious opinions of whose members are not subjects of inquiry.”

-This case established the precedent, which still largely applies today, of treating governmental aid to religiously affiliated hospitals and social services organizations differently than aid to schools and other institutions.
+This case established the precedent, which still largely applies today, of treating government aid to religiously affiliated hospitals and social services organizations differently from aid to schools and other institutions.

 John Vile is professor of political science and dean of the Honors College at Middle Tennessee State University.
 He is co-editor of the Encyclopedia of the First Amendment.
 This article was originally published in 2009.Send Feedback on this article